 - Pre-cook Arborio rice in 4 cups broth plus 1 cup water in a pressure cooker.
 If you don’t have a pressure cooker, you can cook Arborio rice on the stove with broth like you would regular rice until arborio rice is cooked al-dente.
 Set aside.

 - While the rice is cooking start sautéing the vegetables.
-In a pan, sauté garlic, leeks, and peppers in 2 tbsp olive oil until vegetables are tender.
+In a pan, sauté garlic and leeks in 2 tbsp olive oil and 1 tbsp butter until leeks are tender about 3-4 minutes.
+Next add the peppers and cook the peppers until they become slightly soft.
 Add thyme and pepper to taste.

 - Now add cooked Arborio rice to the vegetables and mix in.
 Add salt and then start adding remainder 2 cups vegetable broth in 1/2-cup increments.
 As the broth gets absorbed add more broth, and cook Arborio rice until creamy – about 10 minutes.